IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 Extensive documentation is available at [the dedicated MicroBlocks Wiki site](https://wiki.microblocks.fun/en/home).

 The Wiki includes a User Guide that covers all the basics.

+---

+NOTE TO REVIEWERS: I am considering adding the following.

-Here is a link to a separate, [introductory tutorial] showing how to use MicroBlocks to blink an LED plugged into a MakerPort.
+For newcomers to MicroBlocks and MakerPort, here is a link to a separate, [introductory tutorial] showing how to use MicroBlocks to blink an LED plugged into a MakerPort.
 No circuit board required!

+---

 ### The MakerPort Library
 MicroBlocks supports many different Maker devices.
+You can customize the language by adding a Library.

+Install the MakerPort by following these links in the MicroBlocks editing window: +Library > Kits and Boards > MakerPort.

 ### All About Touchpoints
 A touchpoint is a physical object that works as a kind of electronic pushbutton.
 Merely touch it.
 The MakerPort will detect the touch and activate code you write to respond to it.